 Related Article: Introduction To DevOps Tools

 Coming to the next tool under discussion from the exhaustive list of paid DevOps tools, comes the next – Team Foundation Server (abbreviated with TFS) is a Microsoft produce to cater the Source Code Management requirements.
 It works pretty well with both the ways of development, namely Agile software development and also the Waterfall model development.
-Apart from the Source Code Management capabilities, it also caters to automated builds, Lab Management, Test and Release management capabilities.
+Apart from the Source Code Management capabilities, it also caters to automated builds, Lab Management, Test and Releases management capabilities.
 Not to mention that it covers the whole application development lifecycle and enables all the possible DevOps capabilities.

 Following are some of the advantages of using Team Foundation Server (TFS), let us now take a look at each and every one of them: